-The rate of new connections in LOTT's service area has been reasonably consistent since 2008.
-At this time, management will continue to take a conservative approach to estimating new connections for revenue purposes.
-Approximately 1000 new connections are expected in 2019.
+The rate of new connections in LOTT's service area has averaged approximately 1,000 new connections per year since 2008.
+At this time, management will continue use this amount for estimating new connections for revenue purposes.
+However, we are uncertain about the exact effects the COVID-19 virus will be on new construction.